dakilaledesma/Intro-to-Machine-Learning/assignment_5/instructions.md

 # Grading rubric
 **Out of 100 points**

-- 10 points: Load the dataset properly
 - 50 points: Have the neural network train.
-- 40 points: Have the neural network generate something better than the results found within the MLP GAN in the instructions.
+- 50 points: Have the neural network generate something better than the results found within the MLP GAN in the instructions.
 It should look something similar (or better) than this baseline:
 ![baseline](md_res/epoch8200cnn.png)